sigfault-byte/LegitURL/TECHNICAL.md

 > This URL impersonates a known brand using a deceptive subdomain, a suspicious TLD, and a query path that mimics login flow.
 > **Final Score: 0/100 — flagged as DANGEROUS**

-### Example 2: Redirect Chain with Tracking Cookies and Suspicious Scripts
+### Example 2: Redirect chain with tracking cookies and suspicious scripts

 Let’s say a user encounters a shortened link in a promoted X.com post:
 **Pasted URL: bit.ly/mihoyanagi**